JurgenJocubeit/westside_bros/README.md

 --- | --- | ---
 Payment ID | Integer | Primary key
+Payment Method | String | Random from Cash, EFTPOS or Credit Card Hire Amount | Decimal (5,2) | 90% of Video Price from sample of 10 videos Shipping Amount | Decimal (5,2) | Defaults to 0.00
+Tax Amount | Decimal (5,2) | 10% of Video Price from sample of 10 videos
-Payment Method | String | Random from Cash, EFTPOS or Credit Card Payment Amount | Integer | Matches Video Price from sample of 10 videos Date Paid | Date | Random date after Customer Date Joined using the format YYYY-MM-DD
+Payment Amount | Integer | Matches (100%) Video Price from sample of 10 videos Date Paid | Date | Random date after Customer Date Joined using the format YYYY-MM-DD

 ### transaction.csv